BarryTan14/TechJam/langgraph/README.md

 5. **💭 Reasoning Generator** - Produces clear justifications and recommendations using AI
 6. **🔍 Quality Assurance** - Validates results and provides final assessment using AI
 7. **🇺🇸 US State Compliance** - Analyzes compliance for each US state (50 states) using AI
+8. **🔍 Non-Compliant States Analyzer** - Generates comprehensive non-compliant states dictionary with risk scores and reasoning using AI

 ## 📊 Output